Arcology-Builders/democracy/README.md

 democracy
 =========

-Tools for running a distributed country, currently on Ethereum.
+Minimalist tools for running a distributed country, currently on Ethereum.

-With reusable components for general development.
-*Note*: we are changing our top-level NPM package name from `democracy.js` to `demo.js`, and all our subpackages from `@democracy.js/blah` to `demo-blah` because we are tired of typing so much.
 This is a [lerna](http://lernajs.org)-managed monorepo.

-If you are just joining us, use `demo.js`, which will auto-import all our subpackages as well.
-It does not have as many cool command-line features as the old `democracy.js`, but worry not.
-We will bring over all that goodness and more.

-Here are all our packages listed in descending order of coolness.
+You can include the top-level npm package `democracy.js` or just include the sub-packages you need.

 [![npm version](https://badge.fury.io/js/democracy.js.svg)](https://badge.fury.io/js/democracy.js) `democracy.js` our main framework package, built on `ethjs`